firstcontributions/first-contributions/README.md

 ```
 replacing `<add-your-branch-name>` with the name of the branch you created earlier.

+You also can do these steps using Intellij Idea (https://documentation.magnolia-cms.com/display/WIKI/Working+with+IntelliJ+IDEA+and+Git)

 ## Submit your changes for review

 If you go to your repository on GitHub, you'll see a  `Compare & pull request` button.
 Click on that button.